Blane245/musicgenerator/docs/CMG User Manual.md

 ![Preview Window](./images/PreviewWindow.png)
 This window has three sections:
 - Header: The application logo, a set of buttons, the application name, version, and file, the left and right volume monitors, and the time line are displayed here.
 The initial set of buttons are ***Exit*** and ***Start***.
 Exit will terminate the preview and return to either the main composition panel or the generator dialog, depending on how Preview was invoked.
 When Start is pressed, it is replaced by a ***Pause*** button.
 Pressing the Pause button will cause it to be replaced by a ***Resume*** button.
 Pressing the Resume button will resume the preview and display the Pause button again.
 - Body: Up to three sections may appears in the body - Instruments, Percussions, and AudioFile.
 Each section's scale is derived from the range of values that the notes of the sources can take.
 The lower left hand corner display the section name and the minimum value on the scale, while the upper left hand corner displays the maximum value of the scale.
 In the case of the percussion section, the notes each correspond to a different percussion instrument as per Soundfont2 rules.
-The instrument and percussion sections also have dashed lines that represent the integer midi numbers.
+The instrument and percussion sections also have dashed lines that represent the integer pitch numbers.
 A bolder dashed line indicates a C note.

   Within each section the sources are displayed.
 The vertical location corresponds to its note value, while its horizontal extent is determined by its start time and duration.
 The color is such that the hue is based on the pan location, the saturation is based on its volume, and its lightness is based on whether or not it is current producing sound.
 See the figure below for a close up of a preview that has been paused with some sources currently producing sound.